Zhengnan-Lai/HackChallenge/MemeMeet/backend/README.txt

     "posts": []
 }

+If the client creates a username that has been used by someone else, respond with the same response as above with status code 201.

 If the client does not provide a name, respond with an error message "No user name!" with status code 400.
-If the client creates a username that has been used by someone else, respond with the error message “Replicate name!” with status code 400.
+// If the client creates a username that has been used by someone else, respond with the error message “Replicate name!” with status code 400.

 4. Get all posts by tag